-Matt: You got your start as a developer and you grew to a C-level over at series of different companies over the years.
+Matt: You got your start as a developer, and you grew to a C-level over a series of different companies over the years.
 What’s an average day in the life of Marvin Scaff?
 Do you still do any coding at all, or is it mostly high level or operational?

 Marvin: I still do some development.
-I call it recreational programming, just to keep fresh with the tools that I’m using for the projects I’m working on.
-But I think as far as time efficiency, it’s better to leverage a team.
+I call it recreational programming, in fact, just to keep fresh with the tools that I’m using for the projects I’m working on.
+But I think as far as time efficiency, it’s significantly better to leverage a team.
 That’s the philosophy now.
-The project I’m working on, we’re using a game engine to do the animation for the show, and we built some software for the iPhone to do facial expression capture and voice capture.
-I did some development on that, but I had other developers working with me.
+For Dear Doodles, we’re using a game engine to do the animation for the show, and we built some software for the iPhone to do facial expression capture and voice capture.
+I did some development on that, but other developers also worked with me.

 Matt: So the voice capture then is similar to the 2D animation where you pre-record an animation to syllables?
-Which game engine are you guys using?
+Which game engine do you use?

-Marvin: Unity, and we’ve done stuff with Unreal.
+Marvin: Unity, and we’ve also done stuff with Unreal.

 Matt: That’s awesome.
-Tell us a little bit about Dear Doodles, the kids program you’ve been working on.
+Tell us a little bit about Dear Doodles, the kids program you’re working on.

-Marvin: Dear Doodles was started by the daughter of friends from California that I’ve worked with for over 20 years.
+Marvin: Dear Doodles came to life by the daughter of friends from California that I’ve worked with for over 20 years.
 She’s 17 now, and a freshman at Stanford.

-When she was about 14, she was bullied at school really badly and ended up having to change schools.
-She got really interested in what she could do to encourage younger kids to be kind and inclusive, and to not grow up to be bullies So, she’s been doing research.
-She developed all the characters for the show.
+When she was about 14, she was bullied at school really badly and ended up unfortunately having to change schools.
+She got really interested in what she could do to encourage younger kids to be kind and inclusive, and to not grow up to be bullies.
+She actually developed all the characters for the show.

-Her name is Devon, her nickname is Doodles, and it started out as a letter writing service.
-Kids would write her letters and she would write them back and send little stickers.
+Her name is Devon, her nickname is Doodles, and it started out as a letter-writing service.
+Kids would write her letters (hence, “Dear Doodles”) and she would write them back and send little stickers.
 Devon developed these characters called Oodles, and each of the Oodles have different personalities.
 For example, one of the characters is named Quiet Quinn.
 Quinn’s an introvert.
 There’ll be learning moments on the show to teach kids that some people are just quiet and need to be left alone to recharge.

 It’s targeted at 3 to 8 year olds, and it’s based on research from Stanford’s Social and Emotional Learning Institute and from Bing, the nursery school program at Stanford.

-The people who have gotten involved are incredible.
-Tom Kalinske is the chairman of the company and he used to be the CEO of Mattel, Sega, Leapfrog, Knowledge Universe, etc. He’s really an impressive guy.
+The people who have gotten involved with Dear Doodles are truly incredible.
+Tom Kalinske is the chairman of the company and he used to be the CEO of Mattel, Sega, Leapfrog, Knowledge Universe, etc. He’s an especially impressive guy.
 Mark Valenti is the creative officer, and he worked for Steven Spielberg and George Lucas.
 He worked on LazyTown, Rugrats, and a bunch of other popular kids’ shows.

 Matt: Glad to hear it’s getting that response from great leaders in the space.

-Marvin: It’s a cool project, and the goal is to try to get kids positive content to consume.
+Marvin: Dear Doodles is a cool project, and the goal is ultimately to get kids positive content to consume.
 We’re also going to be doing interactive toys with it, where kids can be sitting on the floor playing with plush toys that have electronics that can listen to the show.
 We’re also developing for virtual reality and augmented reality.